U.S. Fed delays probe deadline of premature March minutes release

 The Securities and Exchange Commission and Commodity Futures Trading Commission both confirmed they were contacted by the Fed in connection with the premature release of the minutes, but have declined to comment further.

-Among those who received the minutes early were people with email addresses that identified them as working for a number of financial firms, including Goldman Sachs Bank USA GS.UL (GS.N), Barclays Capital (BARC.L), Wells Fargo & Co (WFC.N), Citigroup Inc (C.N), UBS and JPMorgan Chase & Co (JPM.N), which trade on new information about U.S. monetary policy.
+Among those who received the minutes early were people with email addresses that identified them as working for a number of financial firms, including Goldman Sachs Bank USA , Barclays Capital, Wells Fargo & Co, Citigroup Inc, UBS and JPMorgan Chase & Co, which trade on new information about U.S. monetary policy.

 After discovering the breach early on April 10, the Fed decided to publish the minutes at 9 a.m.
 (1300 GMT), five hours ahead of the scheduled release time.